lapsha38/resume/README.md

 - My resume
-- Check dronpiton.ru for more info
+- Check https://dronpiton.ru for more info